CrimsonMartin/clinker/memory-bank/activeContext.md

 2. Use standard APIs that work in both browsers
 3. Avoid browser-specific features when possible
 4. Test in both browsers regularly

+### Jest Testing
+1. Be aware of test setup files and their global effects
+2. Create isolated test environments when testing global objects
+3. Use local mocks instead of global ones when possible
+4. Understand Jest's test isolation mechanisms

 ### Firebase Without SDK
 1. REST API works reliably in extensions